How to Encrypt a PDF File for Email [6 Ways]

 How can I encrypt PDF documents for emails?

-1. Encrypt the PDF with using Adobe software
+1. Encrypt the PDF using Soda PDF

 Other useful features of this software: